 — Ultimate Banners (@ultimatebanners) February 26, 2019

 Logos that are used in regular advertising or on business cards tend to be unsuitable for roller banner design.
 They can not be replicated in large print format to a high quality, so will need to be rescaled before printing using vector graphics.
 It’s probably easier if you can find a pro to do this for you as they will get it done in a shorter amount of time.
 That being said, you may be able to do it while creating your design depending on your skills.
 Where you place the logo is also key to your design and will make a difference to the overall finished look of your banner.

 Contact Us For More Information

-If you still need help with your roller banner, contact our team today.
+If you still need help with your roller banner, contact our team today and browse our full range.
 We will be able to help you with anything you are struggling with and will offer advice to ensure you love your finished design.